luofei11/kademlia/README.md

 // another node, specified by the nodeID argument.
 * ping nodeID
 * ping host:port
-⋅⋅⋅Perform a ping.
+  - Perform a ping.

 * store nodeID key value
-⋅⋅⋅Perform a store and print a blank line.
+  - Perform a store and print a blank line.

 * find_node nodeID key
-⋅⋅⋅Perform a find_node and print its results as for iterativeFindNode.
+  - Perform a find_node and print its results as for iterativeFindNode.

 * find_value nodeID key
-⋅⋅⋅Perform a find_value.
+  - Perform a find_value.
 If it returns nodes, print them as for find_node.
-If ⋅⋅⋅it returns a value, print the value as in iterativeFindValue.
+If it returns a value, print the value as in iterativeFindValue.

 // The following commands are the iterative RPCs.
 These are for project 2.
 * iterativeStore key value
-⋅⋅⋅Perform the iterativeStore operation and then print the ID of the node that
-    received the final STORE operation.
+  - Perform the iterativeStore operation and then print the ID of the node that received the final STORE operation.

 * iterativeFindNode ID
-⋅⋅⋅Print a list of ≤ k closest nodes and print their IDs.
-You should collect
-    the IDs in a slice and print that.
+  - Print a list of ≤ k closest nodes and print their IDs.
+You should collect the IDs in a slice and print that.

 * iterativeFindValue key
-⋅⋅⋅`printf("%v %v\n", ID, value)`, where ID refers to the node that finally ⋅⋅⋅returned the value.
+  - `printf("%v %v\n", ID, value)`, where ID refers to the node that finally returned the value.
 If you do not find a value, print "ERR".